INDIANAPOLIS – One game, one play, one moment can turn a team's fortunes in the right direction.

 Health also was a major factor for the Patriots (15-3), who took off following a home loss to the Giants.
 They went to the Meadowlands and routed the Jets in a much-hyped game — just as the "Battle of New York" would be ballyhooed seven weeks later — and kept right on going, straight to Indy and their fifth Super Bowl with coach Bill Belichick and quarterback Tom Brady.

 New England took particular joy in that victory over the Jets, but found even more satisfaction in piling up the wins while undermanned.

 "Not sure there's a turning point as far as one game or anything," linebacker Jerod Mayo said.
 "I think that it's just having the same group of guys out there as the past couple of weeks.
 We're finally coming together and getting guys healthy."

 Still, there must be a hallmark moment.
 A Brady touchdown pass, perhaps.
 A Rob Gronkowski catch-and-plow-over-a-defender score.

-Not even Sterling Moore's stripping of the ball from Baltimore receiver Lee Evans in the end zone, a play that, if completed, would have lifted the Ravens into the Super Bowl.
+Not even Sterling Moore's stripping of the ball from Baltimore receiver Lee Evans in the end zone, a pass that if completed would have lifted the Ravens into the Super Bowl.

 "I don't think about it," Moore said when asked about a turning point.
 "I think there's a lot of plays that helped us get here.
 (Brandon) Spikes' interception and the way Vince (Wilfork) played that game; I'm just glad I had an opportunity to make a play."

-So, for all the spectacular plays, crucial wins and memorable moments in their seasons, nothing truly qualified as a trendsetter?
+So, for all the spectacular plays, crucial wins and dramatic moments in their seasons, nothing truly qualified as a trendsetter?